palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 GROUP_TYPES_CD
 *********************

 This lookup table stores group type information.

-Most (but not all) of the GRP_ID/ GRP_NAME value pairs in this table match the FILER_TYPE/DESCRIPTION value pairs in the FILER_TYPE_CD table.
+Most (but not all) of the GRP_ID/GRP_NAME value pairs in this table match the FILER_TYPE/DESCRIPTION value pairs in the FILER_TYPE_CD table.

 Sample